grantcolley/tradeview/README.md

 * Connect to your exchage accounts to trade currencies, manage open orders and see balances of your assets
 * Subscribe to live trade feed and order book for assets
 * Create and run your own custom trading strategies
-* Monitor running trading strategies and send real-time updates to strategy parameters
+* Monitor running trading strategies
+* Send real-time updates to strategy parameters for running strategies
 * Easily extend the number of supported exchanges by creating wrappers for exchange api's that implement a common interface (*currently supports Binance and Kucoin*)

 ##### Technologies